FatmaElsharkawy/Multi-Channel-Signal-Viewer/README.md

 # Multi-Channel-Signal-Viewer
-A desktop application to view signals using python and PyQT
+A desktop application to view signals and manipulate them, with additional features such as non-rectangualar graph, real time plot, and signals glue.
 ## DEMO: